sfaber34/tour-fork/README.md

 [
   {
       "date": "09/28-29/2025",
-      "title": "A future event with a range of days", "location": "Location 3",
+      "title": "An event with a range of days", "location": "Location 3",
       "description": "We'll show off SpeedRun Ethereum and dive into vibe coding onchain apps and the art of one-shotting."
   }